learningmedia/jquery.klavier/README.md

 # jquery.klavier

-A jQuery plugin to render a piano keyboard
+A jQuery plugin to render a piano keyboard.

 ## Getting Started